zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

   - `2`: AES-128, ECB mode.
   - `3`: AES-256, XTS mode.
 - `secret`: (Optional) String.
 The decryption password when decryption mode is enabled.
-- `channelType`: (Optional) Number.
+- `channelType`: Number.
 The channel profile.
 Agora Cloud Recording must use the same channel profile as the Agora Native/Web SDK.
 Otherwise, issues may occur.
   - `0`: (Default) Communication profile.
   - `1`: Live broadcast profile.
 - `audioProfile`: (Optional) Number.
 The sample rate, bitrate, encoding mode, and the number of channels.
 You cannot set this parameter in individual recording mode.